Year of Award

 Education Specialist (EdS)

 Supreme Court Cases, School Law, Alaska

 University of Montana

-The issues this paper will explore will help educational leaders learn about Supreme Court cases that impact daily operations in schools across our country.
-Each day in our schools, leaders are faced with a myriad of challenges.
-Continuous litigation will surface, when students and parents believe that their constitutional rights have been violated.
-Courts will look at previous Supreme Court decisions to help guide them, in determining their ruling.
+Each day in our schools, leaders are faced with a myriad of challenges, including challenges associated with legal issues and disputes.
+Continuous litigation will surface when students and parents believe that their constitutional rights have been violated.
+Courts will look at previous Supreme Court decisions to help guide them in determining their ruling.

 Schug, Rodny W., "SUPREME COURT CASES THAT IMPACTED PUBLIC EDUCATION" (2018).
 Graduate Student Theses, Dissertations, & Professional Papers.
 11164.

 © Copyright 2018 Rodny W. Schug